Log-in/Sign-up

 The first Monday evening of each unit at 8:00pm, I will be leading a one-hour discussion about some of the tricky multiple-choice questions from the AP CLASSROOM assignment, to help students gain more understanding of both the historical content and how to 'think strategically' about MCQ's for the exam.

-The 3rd Monday of each unit at 8:00pm I'll be leading a live DOCUMENT DISCUSSION via Zoom, focusing upon a range of documents related to one of our Primary Source Document Analysis assignments-- these will be held on Monday evening of the 3rd week of the unit, at 8:00pm ET.
+The 3rd Monday of each unit at 8:00pm I'll be leading a live DOCUMENT DISCUSSION via Zoom, focusing upon a range of documents related to one of our Primary Source Document Analysis assignments

-The 4th Monday of each unit at 8:00pm I will be leading a live CARTOON CONVERSATION, focusing on various historical political cartoons and old prints for each time period, using again the ZOOM platform for these group meetings.
+The 4th Monday of each unit at 8:00pm I will be leading a live CARTOON CONVERSATION, focusing on various historical political cartoons and old prints or paintings for each time period.
+The exam itself always has a number of cartoons and other visual images, and learning how to gain insight into evaluating these primary documents is key to exam success-- AND it's very engaging, too!

 Students will not be required to attend these sessions LIVE, if they have a schedule conflict, and I will be able to make recordings so that students can watch any of these later.
-NOTE: there will be a few times I'll need to change the date for these live sessions, but our APUSH Calendar (and my weekly UPDATE messages) will clarify these occasional shifts.
+NOTE: there may be a few times when I will need to change the date for these live sessions, and our APUSH Calendar (and my weekly UPDATE messages) will clarify these occasional shifts.

 To help students keep on top of course work, I send out a weekly Sunday evening APUSH Update via email (and I also post these to our course website), which includes study tips, review ideas, further explanations, optional quickie bonus assignments, and more.
 Students are required to post a weekly Assignment Log, detailing their study accomplishments for each week.